ruby-hyperloop/ruby-hyperloop.io/source/docs/components/dsl-overview.html.md

 The `render` macro defines the render method.

-The available macros are: `render, param, export_state, before_mount, after_mount, before_receive_props, before_update, after_update, before_unmount`
+The available macros are: `render, param, state, mutate, before_mount, after_mount, before_receive_props, before_update, after_update, before_unmount`

 ### Data Accessor Methods

-The three data accessor methods - `params, state, and children` are instance methods that give access to a component's React specific instance data.
+The four data accessor methods - `params, state, mutate, and children` are instance methods that give access to a component's React specific instance data.

 The `params` method gives (read only) access to each of the params passed to this instance, the `state` method allows state variables to be read and written, and `children` returns an enumerator of a component's children.